Portsea Island: History

 Two Bronze Age hoards and a hoard of Roman coins have been found on the island.
 In 979 AD the island was raided by Danes.
-At the time of the Domesday Book 3 manors were recorded as being on the island.
+At the time of the Domesday Book, three manors were recorded as being on the island.

 Localities (A–Z)

 Baffins

 Adjoining the eastern green belt, this extends into the heart of the Baffins neighbourhood which has a large pond and the grounds of Portsmouth College.

 Buckland

 Buckland is a central neighbourhood at the heart of the island, directly north of Kingston and north-east of Landport.

 Copnor

 Copnor is an area on the eastern side of Portsea Island.
 As Copenore, it was one of the three villages listed as being on Portsea Island in the Domesday book.

 In the late 19th and early 20th century the rapid expansion of Portsmouth saw the original village engulfed.
 The west of the district is now a predominantly residential area of 1930s housing, while the east is an industrial and commercial area.

-It was originally intended to have a railway station; the intermediate station between Havant and Portsmouth Town stations when the line opened.
+It was originally intended to have a railway station, which would be the intermediate station between Havant and Portsmouth Town stations when the line opened.
 However, this never materialised, in spite of the large gap between stations, and the existence of a signalled level crossing for many years (now a bridge).
 A "Station Road" was laid out, and still exists, however construction on the station never began.